 We talked with Erin Adams and she told us about her inspiration while creating this new collection.

 Can you please tell us about the Escala or Scala Collection?

-Erin Adams: I am super excited talking to you about my first collection that I am collaborating with Country Floors, the Escala Collection.
+Erin Adams: I am super excited to talk to you about the first collection that I am collaborating with Country Floors, the Escala Collection.
 It is a small collection, literally and figuratively.
 It is the first of many to be launched very soon.
 And this collection I came up with because I really wanted to use all of the scrap marble outside which drives me crazy.
-So what I can do, how I can design a fresh, timeless, modern mosaic that you wouldn’t know that we were using scraps.
+So what I can do, how I can design a fresh, timeless, modern mosaic that you wouldn’t know that we were using scraps?

 Modern Scale Glacier, Skyline Multi Finish Marble Waterjet Decos